franciscobizi/beer-samagona/README.md

 Simple App for helping calculation of all Russian's beer process.
 Calculating as temperature, vapor, volume and etc.

-Frameworks : Slim 3, Bootstrap 4
+Frameworks : Slim 3, PHPUnit, Bootstrap 4

 Language : PHP 7